stevencombs/retrocombs.github.io/_posts/2015/2015-08-09-nexus-6-project-fi-wallpaper.md

 ---
 layout: post
-title: The wallpaper that should come with the Project Fi Nexus 6
+title: 'The wallpaper that should come with the Project Fi Nexus 6'
 date: '2015-08-09 18:38'
 author: 'Steven B. Combs, Ph.D.'
 email: 'steven.combs@gmail.com'